 Do I Have Wide or Narrow Feet

-If you find yourself having trouble fitting different shoe styles, it is likely you have a specialty width shoe.
+Have you ever asked yourself, how do I know if I need wide shoes?
+Well, if you find yourself having trouble fitting different shoe styles, it is likely you have a specialty width shoe.
 For instance, if your foot fits the length of a shoe, but has extra space on the sides, you probably have narrow width feet.
 Conversely, if your foot fits the length of a shoe, but is extremely snug on the sides of the foot bed, you could have wide width feet.

-Knowing the type of foot width you have will save you a lot of wasted money on buying shoes that ultimately don’t fit AND save you the pain and discomfort that comes along with ill-fitting shoes.
+There is no such thing as a “normal foot width” and knowing the type of foot width you have will save you a lot of wasted money on buying shoes that ultimately don’t fit AND save you the pain and discomfort that comes along with ill-fitting shoes.
 As experts in specialty width shoe sizes, our team at VANELi has put together a complete guide help you determine whether you have narrow, normal, or wide width feet.

 Measuring Your Foot Width